lv8pv/kickstart-modular.nvim/README.md

 #### Examples of adding popularly requested plugins

-> [!NOTE] You'll need to uncomment the following line at the bottom of the file `lua/lazy-plugins.lua`, that turns on
-> loading custom plugins.
+You'll need to uncomment the following line at the bottom of the file `lua/lazy-plugins.lua`, that turns on loading custom plugins.

 ```lua
 -- uncomment this line